legal and privacy

 I believe I'm the victim of Fraud

-We take fraud seriously at felix, and we’re committed to helping you if you suspect that you’ve been a victim of fraud.
+We take fraud very seriously at felix mobile, and we’re committed to helping you if you suspect that you’ve been a victim of fraud.
+Please check out our Fraud Policy here, and chat in with us via the felix mobile app for more help.

 Did you find it helpful?
 Yes No